-As previously discussed in the Chapter III Housing Constraints of this Housing Element, according to the UWMP, Arvin's water demand in 2025 can be adequately accommodated by the projected water supply from its existing water sources and, at this time, none of the ACSD's wells are in danger of going dry.
-However, multiple dry years do have an effect on groundwater levels and it is necessary that municipal water purveyors that depend on groundwater to assure that adequate groundwater recharge occurs and that wells are sufficiently deep in order to provide an adequate supply of water during times of extended drought (occasionally pumps must be lowered in the wells due to changes in groundwater levels).
+As previously discussed in the Chapter III Housing Constraints of this Housing Element, according to the recently adopted Urban Water Management Plan (UWMP) prepared by the Arvin Community Service District (ACSD), Arvin's water demand in 2025 can be adequately accommodated by the projected water supply from its existing water sources and, at this time, none of the ACSD's wells are in danger of going dry.
+Furthermore, once the Municipal Service Review is approved by LAFCO (Program 13a) and the forthcoming water study is completed, the City will analyze and address the infrastructure needs or deficiencies identified in these studies to ensure the City can accommodate the long-term growth and future increase in population, housing and employment.